dcos/dcos-e2e/docs/source/uninstall.rst

    # --force uninstalls all versions of DC/OS E2E which have been installed.
    brew uninstall dcose2e --force

-For installations from prebuilt packages:
+For installations from pre-built packages:

 .. code:: sh